 In other words, with Design System as the key player, we took it three steps further and wrapped the entire design sprint into one day.
-Good example of this is the case of Bliggit – Innovative App for the City of Wuppertal, where we iterated using one-day sprints.
+A good example of this is the case of Bliggit – An innovative App for the City of Wuppertal, where we iterated using one-day sprints.

 The primary providers of this new level of efficiency are:

 - A structured, guided way of working, which allows us to focus on user experience and business needs while eliminating disputes about nonessential details.